jonnonz1/nz-statute-book/acts/public/2025/land-transport-management-time-of-use-charging-amendment-act-2025.md

     - **enforcement authority** means any 1 or more of the following:
       (a) the Agency:
       (b) the Police:
-      (c) any local authority (and, if the scheme is in Auckland, Auckland Transport) that is specified in an Order in Council made under section 65H as being an enforcement authority
+      (c) any local authority that is specified in an Order in Council made under section 65H as being an enforcement authority
     - **registered person** means, in relation to a motor vehicle, the person registered under Part 17 of the Land Transport Act 1998 in respect of the motor vehicle
     - **scheme board** means an entity established under section 65V(3) that is responsible for a time of use charging scheme
     - **scheme region** means the region in which a time of use charging scheme operates